 - Avoid contact with people who are sick.

-- Avoid going to crowded spaces where you’ll be in close contact with others.
+- Follow any shelter-in-place orders in your area and avoid going to crowded spaces where you’ll be in close contact with others.

-- If you do need to go out, avoid doing so during peak hours and keep space between you and others, if possible.
+- If you do need to go out for food or medicine, avoid doing so during peak hours and keep 6 feet of distance between yourself and others.

 - Wash your hands often using soap and water for at least 20 seconds, especially after you’ve been in a public place.
 If soap and water aren’t available, clean your hands with an alcohol-based hand sanitizer that contains at least 60% alcohol.